-Source of drinking water is required.
+For Drinking Water there are two categories defined Inside Household with 7 Source of drinking water and Outside Household with 12 Sources.
 Determine "what is the major source of drinking water of the household".
-Identify the code for the main source of drinking water.
 In some areas, generally in rural areas, the ground water is not good for drinking.
 Household use the hand pump or motorized pumped water for uses other than drinking but special arrangement is made for drinking water that may be from the nearby canal etc. Such situations may be probed and coded accordingly.

-Piped water (code = 1): A delivery system where the water is delivered through a network of pipes and the water is treated before it is supplied.
+Piped water (code = 1/8): A delivery system where the water is delivered through a network of pipes and the water is treated before it is supplied.
 In urban areas generally, water comes in to house through pipes and is stored in tanks, built in the house.
 Then the water, for the use of household, is lifted to small tanks, built at the top of the house.
 Such system should be recorded as piped supply.
 In some areas, at some places, water is taken from springs directly through pipes, without any septic tanks for storage or cleaning.
-The source in such situations should be recorded as spring (code=8) and not the piped water (code=1).
+The source in such situations should be recorded as spring and not the piped water (code=1).

-Hand pump (code = 2):.
-A pump operated manually to draw water from a bored hole.
+Hand pump (code = 2/9):.A pump operated manually to draw water from a bored hole.
 Sometimes hand pump and motor are operated at the same hole.
 The source should be noted as motorized pumping (code=3) and not hand pump (code=2)

-Motorized pumping/Tube well (code = 3): Use of either a heavy or small motor to draw the water from a bored hole.
-Any type of motor (diesel /petrol/ electric) may be used.
+Bore Hole (Motorized pumping)/Tube well (code = 3/10): Use of either a heavy or small motor to draw the water from a bored hole.
+Any type of motor (diesel /petrol/ electric) may be

-Open well (code = 4): A dug well without covering.
+Closed/protected well (code = 4/11): A dug well with a covering.

-Closed well (code = 5): A dug well with a covering.
+Open/ UN protected well (code = 5/12): A dug well without covering.